raybaser/PROscorer/cran-comments.md

 0 errors | 0 warnings | 1 note

 * This is a new release.
 My email address is correct.
+* The potential spelling error flagged in the DESCRIPTION is a false positive.

 ## Reverse dependencies